glouppe/info8010-deep-learning/lecture6.md

 - Collecting more data is usually expensive and laborious.
 - Synthesizing data is complicated and may not represent the true distribution.
 - **Augmenting** the data with base transformations is simple and efficient.

-???

-Augmentation is efficient, as demonstrated with AlexNet.

 ---